soirealmax/wolf-snake-game/README.md

 # 🐍 Snake Game

-Wolf Snake Game is a modern remake of the classic Snake game.
+Snake Game is a modern remake of the classic Snake game.
 The player controls a snake that moves around the screen, eats food to grow longer, and earns points.
 As the snake grows, the speed increases, making the game more challenging.